markdom/specification/1.0/markdom.md

 The JSON object must have an entry with name `type` and value `PARAGRAPH`.

 The JSON object may have an entry with name `contents`.
-The value of this entry, if present, must be a JSON array that contains the representations of the [*Markdom contents*][] the represented [*Markdom paragrapg block*][] consists of.
+The value of this entry, if present, must be a JSON array that contains the representations of the [*Markdom contents*][] the represented [*Markdom paragraph block*][] consists of.

 ##### Quote Block {#markup-json-quoteblock}